Exploring 20 unique mint varieties

 lime mint plant

-Taste: Tart and citrusy
+Taste: Tart, cool and slightly citrusy

 Flowers: Soft purple